 - 3/4 cup coarsely crushed pork rinds about 1/2 of a 3.25 oz bag

 - Chop bacon and cook in a large cast iron or nonstick skillet over medium heat 8 minutes, stirring often, until crisp.
 Meanwhile, cut off stem end of green beans.
 Cut beans into 1-inch pieces or French them by cutting them in half lengthwise.
-Place them in a large microwave-safe bowl with 2 tablespoons water; cover them with a lid or microwave-safe plate and microwave on HIGH for 2 minutes; don’t drain.
-You will need the liquid.
+Place them in a large microwave-safe bowl with 1/4 cup water; cover them with a lid or microwave-safe plate and microwave on HIGH for 2 minutes.
+Drain all but 2 tablespoons liquid.
+Reserve it for the sauce.

 - Preheat oven to 350°.
 Drain bacon on paper towels.
 Reserve 2 tablespoons drippings in the skillet.